The Night Was Sultry, part 5 — closing the circle, openings and endings

 - Confirm that you have an emotional hook and have given the reader a reason to sympathize with the character.

-If after all of that you the beginning is wrong, go pick up a favorite book that you know really well.
+If after all of that you still think the beginning is wrong, go pick up a favorite book that you know really well.
 Read the first two pages of this other person’s book.
 What kind of beginning is it?
 Write your own, using one of the other types.
 Do this a few more times until you’ve managed to create three alternate beginnings for this other person’s novel that you believe might work to hook the reader.
 Now go back and re-read your story.
 Having made yourself write several openings for another story, you should have some fresh insight into openings.
 If anything comes to mind now, give it a go.

 Finally, it is vitally important to remember this: there is no such thing as a perfect opening line.
 But there are hundreds if not thousands of good enough opening lines.
 There are slightly fewer good, maybe great opening lines.
 It won’t be the end of the world if you wind up putting a story out there into the world with a good enough opening line.
 And chances are, after you’ve done all this work, your opening might be closer to greatness than merely good.